top of page

 Photo: Emile Weber

 The US hobby relies heavily on imports from Europe, where much more breeding is being done.
-As of 2018, Brazilian endemic species can no longer be imported into the US from any country, per the US Lacey Act.
+To be imported, the US Lacey Act requires permission be granted from a species' country of origin.

 Ybyrapora diversipes